This post may contain affiliate links. Please read our disclosure policy.

 These light, fluffy, eggy German pancakes have become a family favorite breakfast recipe!
 They’re EASY to make, and use 5 simple ingredients!

 Serve this classic breakfast dish with powdered sugar, maple syrup, or cinnamon.
-Try German pancakes with homemade Buttermilk Syrup for a delicious breakfast (or dinner)!
+Try German pancakes with homemade Buttermilk Syrup and whipped cream for a delicious breakfast.

 We Love Breakfast!

-We especially love pancakes (like our Buttermilk Pancakes and Blueberry Pancakes), but another favorite that has been made in our family since we were little are German pancakes.
+We love breakfast, and we especially love pancakes (like our Buttermilk Pancakes and Swedish Pancakes), but another favorite that has been made in our family since we were little are German pancakes.

 German Pancakes Vs. Dutch Baby Pancakes